Camille Fauré: Early life and training

-At the turn of the century he was selling his creations in Paris at the Au Vase Etrusque shop.
-(Note: Established in 1887 by Louis Damon (1860 – 1947), it was located at 20 du Boulevard Malasherbes) In the shop he produced and displayed vases, bowls, ashtrays, boxes and other items.
+At the turn of the century, he was selling his creations in Paris at the Au Vase Etrusque shop.
+(Note: Established in 1887 by Louis Damon (1860 – 1947), it was located at 20 du Boulevard Malasherbes) In Au Vase Etrusque, he produced and displayed vases, bowls, ashtrays, boxes and other items.

 In 1919 he began to exhibit at the Foire de Lyon.
-Later on he would also attend the Foire de Paris.
+Later on, he would also attend the Foire de Paris.
 The two events gave his 20 employees enough work for the entire year.